-When the A/D converter is switched on, it takes a time $t{ADON}$ for the current sources to stabilize (see Table 11-7 and Table 11-8).
-During this time A/D conversion results may be inaccurate.
+When the A/D converter is switched on, it takes a time t{ADON} for the current sources to stabilize (see Table 11-6 and Table 11-7).
+Using the A/D converter before this time has elapsed may result in the incorrect operation of the A/D, even after t{ADON} has elapsed.
+In this case ADON would have to be cleared and set again.